The-Orange-Dot/JuiceBox/README.md

 - Twitch provider
 - MongoDB

-September 21, 2022
+## September 21, 2022

-Added chat iframe, along with Twitch API with OAuth to control twitch chat.
+- Added chat iframe, along with Twitch API with OAuth to control twitch chat.

+- Added chatbot and established connection, but havent done anything with it yet

+- Added controls for chat.